Employee Entitlement Remediation Program

 2. Casual employees with more than one contract type (i.e. a combination casual employment and fixed-term or permanent employment).

 External experts have been engaged for modelling and validation.
 While initial planning scheduled the review of the first phase to be completed by the end of August, our timeline has been extended.
-The complexity of the review will require additional time and the University has entered into discussions with DEMIRS to confirm our approach and methodology with them prior to finalising modelling.
-A further update on progress will be provided by the end of September.
+The complexity of the review will require additional time and the University has entered into discussions with the Department of Energy, Mines, Industry Regulation and Safety (DEMIRS) to discuss our approach.

 • Prevent